krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 Range X
 ---

 Range represents the distance that a unit can attack.
-Normally, a unit can only attack neighbouring units, but an attacker with Range can attack up to X spaces away.
+Normally, a unit can only attack adjacent units, but an attacker with Range can attack up to X spaces away.
 When counting spaces for Range, count in orthogonal directions only; therefore attacking one space diagonally requires Range 2.
-Range allows a mecha to fire "over the top of" friendly units, but not enemy units; do this by ignoring friendly units when counting the distance to a target.
+Range allows a unit to fire "over the top of" friendly units, but not enemy units; do this by ignoring friendly units when counting the distance to a target.

 Haste
 ---